 Dogs love to play.
 We do not always have the kind of time to devote to their need for attention.

-That is why I am grateful there are puzzle toys and food toys available to help redirect a dog’s focus into productive play.
+That is why I am grateful there are puzzle toys and food toys available to help redirect a dog’s focus on productive play.

 These devices offer the necessary preoccupation that provides a distraction from the stress that can trigger anxiety.